tomatolog/manticore/docs/8_sphinxql_reference/show_meta_syntax.rst

     +-----------------------+-------+
     12 rows in set (0.00 sec)

-Starting version 2.1.1-beta, you can also use the optional LIKE clause.
+You can also use the optional LIKE clause.
 It lets you pick just the variables that match a pattern.
 The pattern syntax is that of regular SQL wildcards, that is, ‘%’ means any number of any characters, and '\_' means a single character:

 ::